RTEMS/rtems-docs/c-user/clock/directives.rst

 The directive does not access a device to get the time.
 It uses a recent snapshot provided by the :term:`Clock Driver`.
-Alternatively, the :ref:`InterfaceRtemsClockGetRealtime` directive may be used to get the time with higher precision and higher runtime overhead.
+Alternatively, the :ref:`InterfaceRtemsClockGetRealtime` directive may be used to get the time in a higher resolution and with a higher runtime overhead.

 See :ref:`InterfaceRtemsClockGetRealtimeCoarseBintime` and
 :ref:`InterfaceRtemsClockGetRealtimeCoarseTimeval` to get the time in